tundisto/demisto-web-form-angular/README.md

 Run `npm run ng -- build` to build the project in development mode (yes, there is a space between '--' and 'build').
 The build artifacts will be stored in the `dist/` subdirectory.
 Add the `--prod` flag for a production build.

+## Running in Docker

+This is also distributed as a Docker image.

+### Create a container

+`docker create -p 4000:4000 --name demisto-web-form-angular demisto-web-form-angular:latest`

+### Start the conatiner:

+`docker start demisto-web-form-angular`

+### Stop the container:

+`docker stop demisto-web-form-angular`

+### Run a temporary container:

+`docker run -p 4000:4000 -ti --rm demisto-web-form-angular:latest`

 ## Connecting to the Application

 Browse to https://yourserver:4000 in your favourite web browser to launch the application.